-Mock filet crochet machine knit lace has surfaced in a ravelry blog of late.
+Mock filet crochet machine knit lace has surfaced in a Ravelry blog of late.
 The sample in question was made by Tanya Cunningham, using a hacked knitting machine and software to download the repeat.
 Sometimes punchcard machines or early electronic users feel left out of creating particular fabrics.
-If one can settle for working with simpler and far smaller repeats however, one can achieve interesting results in that scale.
+If one can settle for working with simpler and far smaller repeats however, one can achieve interesting results on that scale.
 Several years ago I wrote a series of posts on lace meshes and lace patterns inspired by filet crochet, this link will take you to them.
-There also has been a thread lace ravelry “thread”, and today’s avoidance of housework led me to thinking about pre drawn thread lace patterns to create filet mesh.
+There also has been a thread lace ravelry “thread”, and today’s avoidance of housework led me to think about pre-drawn thread lace patterns to create filet mesh.

 The above shows long vertical lines of transfers are possible in design motivs (punched holes).
 Adding shapes to all over mesh may require some editing along edges where the shapes meet the mesh.
 Varying size swatches are recommended before commitment to any large piece.
 As always punched errors may be taped over.
 Red squares in the image below reflect holes missing in card if the goal is a smoother circular shape.
 When this technique is used, selection, transfers, and knitting occur in each single, completed row of the design.